eldersantoss/producer-consumer/README.md

 # Producer Consumer

-Estudo sobre a implementação de apps distribuídos (produtor/consumidor) utilizando Celery + RabbitMQ e Vagrant para o deploy.
+Learning about building distributed apps (producer/consumer) using Celey + RabbitMQ and Vagrant VM to deployment.